eccelerators/SimStm/src/rst/language/Namespaces.rst

 The ``namespace`` instruction declares the beginning of a namespace with an ID.

-A namespace is comparable to a class.
-Variables etc. declared in a namespace are only visible inside that namespace, they can however be accessed using namespaceID.*, for example ``a_namespace.a_var``.
+Variables, procedures etc. declared in a namespace are only visible inside that namespace, they can however be accessed using fully qualified IDs like namespaceID.*, for example ``a_namespace.a_var``in other namespaces.
-Namespaces are necessary, meaning every piece of code (except ``include`` statements) needs to be inside a namespace.
+Namespaces are mandatory, wrapping every piece of code (except ``include`` statements) between a namespace declaration and ``end namespace``instruction.

-A namespace must be closed with the instruction ``end namespace``.
+Multiple pieces of code in different files belong to the same namespace if they are wrapped by the same namespace ID.